 As a Windows 8 or 8.1 user, you’re likely already giving Microsoft the passwords to all the Wi-Fi networks you connect to regularly.
 With Windows 10, Microsoft have started distributing the passwords they’ve harvested from your devices freely with your contacts.

 Microsoft even acknowledges in Express settings overview that “not all networks are safe.”
 Despite this acknowledgment, it’s still the default setting for Windows 10 to connect to open networks — no questions asked.

 Microsoft are trying their damnedest to give their users what they want: constant connectivity from anywhere.
 To deliver that without deploying massive networks of their own, Microsoft is willing to compromise the network and device security of their enterprise and home users.

-Anyone in the vicinity or an operator of an open network can intercept, manipulate, and store your traffic from an unencrypted network as it’s soaring through the air.
+Anyone in the vicinity or an operator of an open network can intercept, manipulate, and store your traffic from an unencrypted network as its soaring through the air.
 The default settings in Windows 10 are to connect to Microsoft-suggested open Wi-Fi networks.
-This goes contrary to years of security expert advise against connecting to open and untrusted networks.
+This goes contrary to years of security expert advice against connecting to open and untrusted networks.

 If you’re using the same password for your home Wi-Fi as on other websites, that password may be known to your contacts upon the installation of Windows 10.
 Considering that many ignore the long-standing security best-practice of not reusing the same passwords in multiple places, this could be a big security problem for some Windows 10 users.

-New in Win 10 are options for choosing which broad groups of contacts to share network passwords with.
-Any password and network shared with you from any of these groups is accepted with no questions asked.
+Windows 10 adds options for choosing which broad groups of contacts to share network passwords with.
+Any password and network shared with you from any of these groups are accepted with no questions asked.